 What Are the Symptoms of Narcolepsy?

-Narcolepsy is a rare disorder with 5 main symptoms.
-Although all people living with narcolepsy have excessive daytime sleepiness (EDS), not everyone with the disorder will have all of the symptoms.
+All people living with narcolepsy have excessive daytime sleepiness (EDS), but they may not have the other 4 symptoms.
 People with cataplexy have type 1 narcolepsy; narcolepsy without cataplexy is often called type 2 narcolepsy.

 Excessive Daytime Sleepiness